Diverse Misinformation: Impacts of Human Biases on Detection of Deepfakes on Networks: Results

-In summary, our main significant results (rejecting the null hypothesis with 95\% credibility) on human biases in deepfake detection are as follows. \begin{itemize} \item White participants show a significant homophily bias, meaning they are more accurate at classifying videos of white personas than they are at classifying videos of personas of color. \item When viewing videos of male personas, male participants in our survey are significantly more accurate than female participants. \item When viewing videos of personas of color, participants of color are significantly more accurate than white participants. \item When viewing videos of young personas, participants between the ages of 18-29 are significantly more accurate than participants above the age of 30; surprisingly, participants aged 18-29 are also more accurate than participants aged 30-49 even when viewing videos of personas aged 30-49. \end{itemize}
+In summary, results that satisfy a threshold of credibility above 95\% (rejecting the null hypothesis with 95\% credibility) on human biases in deepfake detection are as follows. \begin{itemize} \item We find strong evidence that white participants show a homophily bias, meaning they are more accurate at classifying videos of white personas than they are at classifying videos of personas of color. \item We find strong evidence that when viewing videos of male personas, male participants in our survey are more accurate than female participants. \item We find strong evidence that when viewing videos of personas of color, participants of color are more accurate than white participants. \item We find strong evidence that when viewing videos of young personas, participants between the ages of 18-29 are more accurate than participants above the age of 30; surprisingly, participants aged 18-29 are also more accurate than participants aged 30-49 even when viewing videos of personas aged 30-49. \end{itemize}

-\section{Mathematical Model}
+\subsection{Mathematical Model}

 In essence, the results shown in Table~\ref{tab:allsigs} illustrate how there is no single demographic class of participants that excels at classifying all demographics of video persona.
 Different participants can have different weaknesses.
 For example, a white male participant may be more accurate at classifying white personas than a female participant of color, but the female participant of color may be more accurate on videos of personas of colors.
 To consider the implications of this simple result, we take inspiration from our findings and formulate an idealized mathematical model of misinformation to better understand how deepfakes spread on social networks with diverse users and misinformation.